pnmrvvtl/shop-clone/server/README.md

 Server for shop application by @pnmrvvtl with nest.js, prisma.js and postgres and docker.
-Follow for more.